 As the deer pants for the water brooks, So my soul pants for You, O God.Psalm 42:1(NASB)

-A depth of urgency and deep pathos is captured in these verses as the metaphor of a weary hind, parched from the blistering heat of the day; exhausted from the pounding pursuit of howling hounds, who hungry for her blood, as she pants for a water-hole, is compared with the gaping need in the heart of a believer, yearning for his God.
-It is the soul that is panting after God.
-It is when the very core of our being; the entire person; the innermost self longs after God with a deep, deep thirst.
+A depth of urgency and deep pathos is captured in these verses as the metaphor of a weary hind, parched from the blistering heat of the day, is exhausted from the pounding pursuit of howling hounds, who are relentlessly hot on her trail and baying for her blood.

 Loving Father, I realise more and more how much I need You to be the Restorer of my soul.
-I need Your living water that refreshes my heart.
+I need the living water from on high to refresh my heart and sustain my spirit.
 Times are hard, Father, and sometimes the pressures of life seem to encompass me on every side, but I praise Your name that You are my shelter from the heat and You alone revive my weary soul.
-Keep me and those I love under that shadow of Your love in Jesus name I pray, AMEN.
+Keep me and those I love under the shadow of Your wing.
+In Jesus' name I pray, AMEN.